Intel-bigdata/OAP/oap-cache/oap/docs/Advanced-Configuration.md

  -d  Pmem directory
  ```

 You can start plasma service on each node as following command, and then you can run your workload.
+If you install OAP by Conda, you can find plasma-store-server in the path **/root/miniconda2/envs/oapenv/bin/**.

 ```
 plasma-store-server -m 15000000000 -s /tmp/plasmaStore -d /mnt/pmem